28 Aug 2024

 Recently added to the list of threatened Australian species, parma wallabies are the smallest wallabies in the world at only one-tenth the size of a red kangaroo.

-They are so reclusive and shy that, until the mid-sixties, they were believed extinct because it had been so long since someone had seen one in the wild.
+They are so reclusive and shy that, until the mid-60s, they were believed extinct because it had been so long since someone had seen one in the wild.
 Then, in 1965, a population was discovered in New Zealand.
 The very surprised Kiwis sent some back to Australia in the hopes they would be rewilded.
 Two years later, in 1967, another population was discovered in Gosford, north of Sydney.

 Parma wallabies eat grass and herbs and are vital to our ecosystem.